 - If your spouse deceived you because of fraud or coercion;

 - Concealment – a spouse hides something that would not have led you to marry them.

-Beginning a divorce case in Texas means understanding exactly the reason on why you wish to get a divorce.
-Knowing what grounds, you can file on and their impact is important to shape your case.
+Beginning a divorce case in Texas means understanding precisely the reason why you wish to get a divorce.
+Knowing what grounds you can file on and their impact is essential to shape your case.
 Even more important is knowing if Texas has jurisdiction over the parties and children.
-You should also know if you can move forward with an annulment rather than a divorce and the different legal effect that the two have.
+You should also see if you can move forward with an annulment rather than a divorce and the different legal effects that the two have.

-If you have any further questions about being eligible to file for divorce in the state of Texas, or about the requirements to file for divorce call our office!
-We offer FREE 30-minute consultations with an attorney who can give you expert advice about what path will fit in your unique set of circumstances.
-Thank you for your attention to today’s blog and we look forward to helping you with your legal matters.
+If you have any further questions about being eligible to file for divorce in the state of Texas or about the requirements to file for divorce, call our office!
+We offer FREE 30-minute consultations with an attorney who can give you expert advice about what path will fit your unique set of circumstances.
+I appreciate your attention to today’s blog, and we look forward to helping you with your legal matters.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”

 Other Articles you may be interested in: